-Although the Meeting webcast will begin at [•] [a.m./p.m.]
-Pacific Time on [•], 2023, we encourage you to access the Meeting website prior to the start time to allow ample time to log into the Meeting webcast and test your computer system.
-Accordingly, we anticipate that the Meeting website will first be accessible to registered stockholders beginning at approximately [•] [a.m./p.m.]
+Although the Meeting webcast will begin at 1:00 p.m.
+Pacific Time on November 9, 2023, we encourage you to access the Meeting website prior to the start time to allow ample time to log into the Meeting webcast and test your computer system.
+Accordingly, we anticipate that the Meeting website will first be accessible to registered stockholders beginning at approximately 12:45 p.m.
 Pacific Time on the day of the Meeting.
 In the event of any technical disruptions that prevent the chairperson of the Meeting from hosting the Meeting within 30 minutes of the date and time set forth above, the Meeting may be adjourned or postponed in the chairperson's discretion.